accounting icon

 Key Takeaways

-What is Accounts Receivable Turnover Ratio?
+Importance of Accounts Receivable Turnover

 Calculating Accounts Receivable Turnover Ratio

-The Accounts receivable turnover ratio is calculated by dividing net credit sales by the average accounts receivable.
+The Accounts receivable turnover ratio is calculated by dividing net credit sales by the average accounts receivable

-Average accounts receivables is calculated as the sum of the starting and ending receivables over a set period of time (usually a month, quarter, or year).
-That number is then divided by 2 to determine an accurate financial ratio.
+Average accounts receivable is calculated as the sum of the starting and ending receivables over a given period of time(usually a month, quarter, or year).
+That number is then divided by 2 to determine a relatively accurate financial ratio for the timeframe by averaging the beginning and ending balances.

 AR Ratio Formulas